Mohammad Ali (Netrokona politician)

-Mohammad Ali (c.
-1942 – 3 October 2012) was a Bangladeshi physician and politician from Netrokona belonging to Bangladesh Nationalist Party.
-He was a member of the Jatiya Sangsad.
+Dr Muhammad Ali (c.
+1942 – 3 October 2012) was a Bangladeshi physician and politician from Netrokona.
+He was a member of the Bangladesh Nationalist Party and served as a member of the Jatiya Sangsad.

 Biography

-Ali was elected as a member of the Jatiya Sangsad from Mymensingh With Netrokona constituency in the Sixth General Election of Bangladesh.
+Ali was elected as a member of the Jatiya Sangsad from Mymensingh with Netrokona constituency in the Sixth General Election of Bangladesh.
 He was also elected from that constituency in the Seventh Jatiya Sangsad Election.
 He was elected from that constituency in 2001 too.

 Ali was married to Rabeya Ali.
 They had two sons and two daughters.

 Ali died on 3 October 2012 at Apollo Hospital, Dhaka at the age of 70.